curityio/authzen-token-procedure/README.md

 A custom Token Procedure plugin for the Curity Identity Server.

+Authorization can be configured for different use cases:
-- If token is allowed to be issued
+- If token is allowed to be issued in general (this is always on if the token procedure is configured)
 - If requested scope(s) is/are allowed
-- If user is allowed to be issued token for the given client/app
+- If token is allowed to be issued for the given client/app

+> [!NOTE]
+> Additional details are outlined in the [OpenID AuthZEN Token Procedure](https://curity.io/resources/learn/authzen-token-procedure/) article.
 ## Building the Plugin

 You can build the plugin by issuing the command ``mvn package``.
 This will produce a JAR file in the ``target`` directory,